itsrealfake/itsrealfake.github.io/_posts/2025-01-17-signet-wallet-challenge-day-2.md

 Since we're only looking to collect our balance at this point in the challenge, i wonder if it would be okay to presume a public key is being used.
 Later, we can extend the `ExKey` to include private keys?
 Maybe that's too silly.

+(( took a little break for dinner ))

+Looking into the assignment a bit further, it's apparent that i can get away without playing around with the public/private key length difference. it's good to know that it's there though.

+I think i need to look up some more information about wallet recovery steps.
+Now that i have the key

+### Refactor the Base58 Decoder to use this new `BalanceError` enum

+feels good to get that done, but i didn't really want to do it immediately. however, Rust kinda forces your hand with the compiler parts.

+## But first, some downtime.

+now i've got to get to bed, or at least go away from this computer screen.
+The next step should be implementing the secp256k1 i guess?

+I'll read some of Mastering Bitcoin 3rd Edition, and perhaps things will start to become more clear to me.
+I'm definitely having trouble keeping up, and feel like the pace of the group is faster than my own pace.
+That said, i feel more comfortable in Rust the more time i spend with it.

+certainly though, the challenge of thinking in bytes is not something I (a programmer who's used interpreted programs for all of my career) naturally understand.